adamburgess/australian-constitution/referendums/1899/00-constitution/constitution.md

 76\.
 Additional original jurisdiction.

-The Parliament may make laws conferring original jurisdiction on the High court in any matter---
+The Parliament may make laws conferring original jurisdiction on the High court in any matter—

 (i.)
 Arising under this Constitution, or involving its interpretation: